 Ofsted and Performance Data

-We are extremely pleased to share with you the outcome of our last Ofsted inspection which was carried out on 17th and 18th September 2014.
+We are extremely pleased to share with you the outcome of our last Ofsted inspection which was carried out on 20th November 2018.

 Our school has been assessed as ‘GOOD’ overall.
-Please see the report on the separate tab or click on the link below.
+Please see the report below.